Flags of Canada (book)

 Flags of Canada is a 2025 non-fiction book by Stephen Harper concerning the history of the Canadian flag and other historical flags of Canada.
-The book is published by Sutherland House Books, and contains accompanying illustrations by Greg Stoicoiu.
+The book is published by Sutherland House Books, and contains accompanying illustrations by Greg Stoicoiu, who is also legally blind.

 Synopsis

 Harper acquired his interest in the study of flags, known as vexillology, from his father.
 He began writing his book Flags of Canada prior to the COVID-19 lockdown in 2020.
 In the book, Harper chronicles the history and timeline of the various flags of the French colonial territory of New France and the British colonial territory of British North America, further detailing the history of the debate surrounding the design of the Canadian flag which eventually culminated in the adoption of the current maple leaf design.
 Flags of Canada also discusses other historical Canadian flags, such as the flag of the Hudson's Bay Company, the flag of the North West Company, the Newfoundland Tricolour, and the Newfoundland Red Ensign.
 Harper argues in the book that the Canadian Red Ensign, rather than the Union Jack, should have been designated as the secondary flag of Canada.
 He concludes the book by considering the likelihood of future changes to the Canadian flag, determining it to be unlikely.